-Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty to exploit them for personal or commercial gain.
+Modern slavery is a serious crime and a violation of fundamental human rights.
+Modern slavery can occur in any business section and it takes various forms such as slavery, servitude, forced and compulsory labour and human trafficking.
+All of which have the deprivation of a person's liberty to exploit them for personal or commercial gain in common.

-The majority of our procurement spend is with IT, office and professional service providers rather than the purchase of manufactured goods, therefore we believe the risk of modern slavery in our supply chain is low.
-However, we will not knowingly work with suppliers who engage in these practices.
-Through our supplier risk management process we endeavour to safeguard that slavery, forced labour, human trafficking and child labour do not take place in our supply chain and continue to focus on improving applicable policies and processes accordingly.
+Given the nature of our business, our procurement spend is focused primarily on IT, office and professional services and therefore we believe the risk of modern slavery in our supply chain to be low.
+Although the risk is low, through our supplier risk management process we endeavour to safeguard that slavery, forced labour, human trafficking and child labour do not take place in our supply chain.

 Smart expects its suppliers to act ethically by eliminating modern slavery and ensures this by conducting effective supplier due diligence.
 We continually review our supplier onboarding process, with existing suppliers being reassessed on contract renewal.

 We are committed to ensuring we have up to date and relevant policies.
 Our Modern Slavery Policy is reviewed and updated annually to ensure alignment with current business status.